 Medication and Health Policies

-Current policies regarding student health, medication, screenings, and more are contained in Great Heart Arlington’s Family Handbook.
+Current policies regarding student health, medication, screenings, and more are also contained in Great Heart Arlington’s Family Handbook.

 The State of Texas requires that certain vaccinations be given in order to attend school.
 Your students immunizations will be monitored yearly for compliance.
 Click on the link below for the Texas Educational Agency Immunization Requirements.